Relief From Morris County Default Judgment and Settlement Agreements

 At the Morristown Law Office of Jacobs Berger, our family law attorneys have extensive experience helping clients across Chatham, Mendham, Morris Plains, Harding, Chester, Morristown and surrounding areas to seek relief from unfair judgments and settlement agreements.
 Practicing exclusively family law, our attorneys are intimately familiar with the modification process, and how to successfully petition the courts in order to protect you from unfair and oppressive divorce agreements.

-To speak with one of our attorneys today in a free and confidential consultation regarding modifying or seeking relief from your divorce judgement, please contact us online or through our Morristown office at 973-718-7705.
+To speak with one of our attorneys today in a confidential consultation regarding modifying or seeking relief from your divorce judgement, please contact us online or through our Morristown office at 973-718-7705.